Azure-Samples/cosmosdb-materialized-views/README.md

 TODO: link to medium article

-The sample simulates one or more IoT Devices whose sent data needs to be received and processed in near-real time.
-Processed means:
+The sample simulates one or more IoT Devices whose generated data needs to be sent, received and processed in near-real time.
+In this context, "processed" means:

 - Provide, for each device, the sum of the sent `value` data and also the last sent value
 - Provide one view with all devices and the last data sent by each one